mvc5/mvc5.github.io/overview/plugins.md

 ```php
 'request\service' => [Mvc5\Request\Service::class, new Link]
 ```
-A [link](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Link.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L225) to return the current service object.
+A [link](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Link.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L225) to return the current [application](https://github.com/mvc5/mvc5/blob/master/src/App.php) or service provider.
 ##### [Maybe](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Maybe.php)
 ```php
 new Maybe($value = null, $default = null)
 ```
-The [maybe](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Maybe.php) plugin returns a resolved value.
-When the resolved value is null, the default value is returned if it is not null, otherwise [Nothing](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Nothing.php) is returned.
-The value can be [shared](#shared) and then retrieved with the [nullable](#nullable) plugin; which returns null when the value is [Nothing](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Nothing.php).
+The [maybe](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Maybe.php) plugin returns a value that is not null.
+The [resolved](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L477) <code>value</code> will be returned if it is not null, in which case the <code>default</code> value will be returned if it is also not null, otherwise an instance of [Nothing](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Nothing.php) is returned.
+The value can be [shared](#shared) and then retrieved using the [nullable](#nullable) plugin; which returns null when the value is [Nothing](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Nothing.php).
 ```php
 (new Maybe)(); //Nothing
 (new Maybe)('foo'); //foo